Building Readers Who Want to Read

 Module 1: The Librarian's Role in Literacy Development

 What is the role of the school librarian in helping children develop early literacy?
 What kind of impact can librarians have on the current literacy crisis?
-This opening module will discuss practical ways librarians can get involved in promoting and developing student literacy.
-Leave with a clear understanding of the scope of your role and how best to make a positive difference at your school.
+This opening module discusses practical ways librarians can get involved in promoting and developing student literacy.
+You’ll leave with a clear understanding of the scope of your role and how best to make a positive difference at your school.

 Module 2: The What and Why of the Science of Reading

 What is the science of reading and how is it different from other methods for teaching early literacy?
-What are the "big six literacy skills and competencies," and how can you apply them at your school?
-This module will cover the foundations of current literacy research and discuss tips for helping students gain confidence while reading.
+What are the “big six” literacy skills and competencies, and how can you apply them at your school?
+This module covers the foundations of current literacy research and offers tips for helping students gain confidence while reading.

 Module 3: Making Sense of Book Selection Aligned with the Science of Reading

 How can you help readers select books for different purposes?
-How can you critically evaluate and select texts for your instruction that better align with the science of reading?
-This module will discuss how to support readers and book selection for a variety of purposes, including growing reading accuracy and automaticity, gaining new knowledge, exploring a new topic, and falling in love with a new author, genre, or series.
-We will also discuss the use of decodable texts, problems with early leveled texts, and when to encourage students to make the leap to more complex texts.
-Leave this session better prepared to evaluate and recommend texts that support the science and joy of reading.
+How can you critically evaluate and select texts that better align with the science of reading?
+This module explores book selection strategies that support reading accuracy, automaticity, knowledge building, and reader motivation.
+Topics include decodable texts, limitations of early leveled texts, and when to encourage students to move toward more complex texts.
+You’ll leave better prepared to recommend titles that support both the science and joy of reading.

 Module 4: Librarian and Teacher Partnerships to Promote Literacy

 How can librarians and classroom teachers partner together to increase student literacy rates?
-This module will discuss ideas for integrating the library more fully into classrooms through robust partnerships with faculty.
-Leave with a plan for how to build and maintain meaningful relationships that center student literacy.
+This module focuses on strategies for integrating the library more fully into classroom instruction through intentional collaboration.
+You’ll leave with a plan for building and maintaining meaningful partnerships that center student literacy.

 Module 5: Literacy-Enriching Library Programming

 What types of activities or programs can you lead in your library to support literacy?
-This final module will detail successful school library programs and give you practical ideas to take back to your library.
-Leave with both large- and small-scale program strategies to engage students in the joy of reading.
+This final module highlights successful school library programs and provides both large- and small-scale ideas you can implement right away.
+You’ll leave with practical strategies to engage students and foster a lasting love of reading.

 Dr. Katie Egan Cunningham, Professor and Program Director of Teacher Education at Sacred Heart University